waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Capture Strategy (The "How")
 - Goal: Capture Suicune (Lv 40, Water).
 - Status: HP in RED zone, Accuracy at -6 (minimum).
-- Method: Persist with Great Balls (48 remaining).
+- Method: Persist with Great Balls (46 remaining).
+Odds ~1.65% per throw.
+Expected: 61 balls.
 - Contingency: Heal Calcifer (Typhlosion Lv 45) with LEMONADE if HP < 50%.
 - Lead: Calcifer (Typhlosion) is the only viable Pokémon for this battle.
 - Observations: Suicune uses Bubblebeam (Super-effective), Gust, Leer, Rain Dance.